 (1) Includes in column (a) 2,840,081 shares of common stock issuable upon exercise of stock awards outstanding under the Company's 2015 Global Incentive Plan, 117,265 shares of common stock issuable upon exercise of options outstanding under the Company's 2007 Global Incentive Plan.
-Includes in column (c) 5,248,820, shares of common stock available for future issuance under the Company's 2015 Global Incentive Plan and 2,075,222 shares of common stock available for future issuance under the Company's 2007 Global Incentive Plan was terminated and no further awards can be granted under this plan.
+Includes in column (c) 5,248,820, shares of common stock available for future issuance under the Company's 2015 Global Incentive Plan and 2,075,222 shares of common stock available for future issuance under the Company's Employee Stock Purchase Plan.
+Upon consummation of our initial public offering, the Company's 2007 Global Incentive Plan was terminated and no further awards can be granted under this plan.